Barbell Wide-Grip Upright Row

 Instructions

-• Brace your core and let the bar rest in front of your thighs.
+• Stand tall with your feet about hip width and hold the barbell in front of your thighs.

-• Pull the bar upward close to your body by leading with your elbows.
+• Pull the bar upward close to your torso by leading with your elbows.

-• Stop at a comfortable height near the chest.
+• Stop at a pain-free height near the chest or slightly lower.

 Tips & Tricks